RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 - [pannb](https://ickc.github.io/pannb/), a pandoc filter to control the output from ipynb input, this includes metadata block, filter out Python code, and converting all raw-blocks to native pandoc AST.
   The 3 can be mixed and matched.
+- [pandoc-query](https://codeberg.org/mhwombat/pandoc-query), a pandoc filter that
+  1) defines a simple language for querying a collection of Pandoc documents and formatting the output, and 2) provides a way to embed queries in a Pandoc document, so that when the document is converted to a new format, the query is replaced with the results.
+  Not a _standalone_ filter, but a filter you can use as part of an application.

 ### Citation related